brht0/catch_opencv_corrupt_jpeg/README.md

 ## Why is it so complicated?

-OpenCV developers do not classify the silent failing as a bug, [see the rejected Pull Request](https://github.com/opencv/opencv/pull/3314).
+OpenCV developers do not classify the silent JPEG error as a bug, [see the rejected Pull Request](https://github.com/opencv/opencv/pull/3314).
 Contrary to the developers response in the thread, `cv2.imread` does not always return an empty image when the JPEG is corrupted.
-However, as OpenCV is open-source, the can [fix the bug yourself](https://stackoverflow.com/questions/9131992/how-can-i-catch-corrupt-jpegs-when-loading-an-image-with-imread-in-opencv) by rebuilding OpenCV with minor modifications.
+However, as OpenCV is open-source, you can [fix the bug yourself](https://stackoverflow.com/questions/9131992/how-can-i-catch-corrupt-jpegs-when-loading-an-image-with-imread-in-opencv) by rebuilding OpenCV with minor modifications.
 This repository works without rebuilding OpenCV.

-Piping the output to another stream does not work either, as the warning is not produced into `stdout` or `stderr`.
-This prevents any python solutions with changing the output stream.
-Additionally, piping in the terminal does not work either (`python3 read_images.py > log.txt`).
+Piping the output to another stream is not possible, as the warning is not produced into `stdout` or `stderr`.
+This prevents any python solutions where output stream is piped to a file.
+Additionally, piping in the terminal does not work either (`python3 read_images.py corrupted/ > log.txt`), as the warning still is printed terminal, and not in the file.

-From my initial testing, elegant solutions such as `PIL.verify` could not catch extraneous bytes.
+From my testing, elegant solutions such as `PIL.verify` could not catch extraneous bytes.
 However, `PIL` can catch prematurely ended JPEGs.
 It is possible that there is some library that can validate JPEGs.
-Please let me know.
-This was the best solution I could come up with, next to optical character recognition.
+In case that is true, please let me know.
+This was the best solution I could come up with next to optical character recognition.

 ## Important Notes

+- Results may vary on different systems.
 - Not intended for production.
-- Results may vary on different systems.

 ## To corrupt more images